Frequently Asked Questions

 7. Close this Setup file without saving.

 8. Click the View Tab and select Macros.
 Do you see any Macros?
-If not, you may not have Visual Basic installed into Project.
+If not, you may not have Visual Basic installed into Project or your system is locked down to prevent Macros from being installed (contact your IT group if this is the case).
 Visual Basic is the part of Microsoft Project that runs macros and you need this to use the buttons.
 If you do see Macros, try running one of them.
 If you can't run Macros then there might be problems with Visual Basic.
 In both of these cases you should reinstall MS Project and add the Visual Basic component.
 Then, make sure you can run Macros.
-Once you can run Macros, repeat the above steps to install the WBS Schedule Pro buttons into Project.
+Once you can run Macros, repeat the above steps to make the buttons installed into MS Project function properly.

 I get an "Automation Error" message when I click a WBS Schedule Pro button within MS Project.
 How do I fix this?